lsst-sqre/sqr-088/index.md

 At the time of writing (October 2024), Nublado lab containers are built on top of science pipelines containers produced by the pipelines build system (Jenkins).
 These containers are named `docker.io/lsstsqre/centos:7-stack-lsst_distrib-<tag>`, using the tag conventions described in {sqr}`059`.
-Currently, they use the version of Python included in the conda environment provided by the stack for both JupyterLab and for the notebook execution kernel.
+Currently, they use the version of Python included in the Conda environment provided by the stack for both JupyterLab and for the notebook execution kernel.

 This was a convenient approach in early versions of the service, but presents a number of issues going forward: